Japanese aircraft carrier Sōryū: Construction and service

 Following the Japanese ship-naming conventions for aircraft carriers, Sōryū was named "Blue (or Green) Dragon".
 The ship was laid down at the Kure Naval Arsenal on 20 November 1934, launched on 23 December 1935 and commissioned on 29 December 1937.
 She was assigned to the Second Carrier Division after commissioning.
 Her air group was initially intended to consist of eighteen Mitsubishi A5M ("Claude") monoplane fighters, twenty-seven Aichi D1A2 ("Susie") Type 96 dive bombers, and twelve Yokosuka B4Y ("Jean") Type 96 torpedo bombers, but the A5Ms were in short supply and Nakajima A4N1 biplanes were issued instead.
-On 25 April 1938, nine A4Ns, eighteen D1A2s, and nine B4Ys transferred to Nanking to support forces advancing up the Yangtze River.
+On 25 April 1938, nine A4Ns, eighteen D1A2s, and nine B4Ys transferred to Nanjing to support forces advancing up the Yangtze River.
 The air group advanced with the successful Japanese offensive, despite the defense by the Chinese Air Force and the Soviet Volunteer Group; it was transferred to Wuhu in early June and then to Anqing.
 Little is known of its operations there, but its primary role during this time was air defense.
 One fighter pilot of the group was killed after he shot down a Chinese aircraft.
 Leaving a few fighters and their pilots behind to serve as the nucleus of a new fighter unit, the air group returned to Sōryū on 10 July.
 The ship supported operations over Canton in September, but her aircraft saw no aerial combat.
 She returned home in December and spent most of the next year and a half training.

 In September–October 1940, the ship was based at Hainan Island to support the Japanese invasion of French Indochina.
 In February 1941, Sōryū moved to Taiwan to reinforce the blockade of southern China.
 Two months later, the 2nd Carrier Division was assigned to the First Air Fleet, or Kido Butai, on 10 April.
 Sōryū's air group was detached in mid-July and transferred to Hainan Island to support the occupation of southern Indochina.
 Sōryū returned to Japan on 7 August and became flagship of the 2nd Division.
 She was relieved of that role on 22 September as she began a short refit that was completed on 24 October.
 The ship arrived at Kagoshima two days later and she resumed her former role as flagship of the Division.